teivah/100-go-mistakes/docs/index.md

 ### Unintended variable shadowing (#1)

+???+ info "TL;DR"

-**TL;DR**: Avoiding shadowed variables can help prevent mistakes like referencing the wrong variable or confusing readers.
+    Avoiding shadowed variables can help prevent mistakes like referencing the wrong variable or confusing readers.

 Variable shadowing occurs when a variable name is redeclared in an inner block, but this practice is prone to mistakes.
 Imposing a rule to forbid shadowed variables depends on personal taste.
 For example, sometimes it can be convenient to reuse an existing variable name like `err` for errors.
 Yet, in general, we should remain cautious because we now know that we can face a scenario where the code compiles, but the variable that receives the value is not the one expected.